.

 Sunset cocktails, pool parties and sea views.

-Beach clubs and rooftop bars have become a major draw in recent years.
+Phuket is famous for its beach clubs and rooftop bars, which have become a major draw in recent years.
 Catch Beach Club on Bang Tao, Cafe Del Mar on Kamala and Baba Beach Club on Natai are some of the most well-known.
 These places combine day beds, pools, DJs and food in a single beachfront setting.
 Rooftop bars are spread across the island too, with the best views in Patong, Kata, Karon and Cape Panwa.
 Some are casual, some are dressy.
 Sunset time is the main event at most of them.

 Read More!